scds/text-analysis-2/object.md

 <hr />

+## **2.3.** Pass the text through SpaCy's NLP pipeline

-**2.3.** Next, we create the *Doc* object as described earlier from the contents of the "wollstonecraft.txt" file and assign it to the `doc` variable.
+Next, we create the *Doc* object as described earlier from the contents of the "wollstonecraft.txt" file and assign it to the `doc` variable.

 ```
 # Assign the filename to a variable